Stephen Schwarzman is not important to AI ethics because he has a theory of machine consciousness.

 He helped normalize a now-familiar university claim

-Today it is standard for universities to insist that AI cannot be left to computer scientists alone.
+It is now standard for universities to insist that AI cannot be left to computer scientists alone.
 In 2018 and 2019, that claim was becoming newly urgent, and institutions needed money, buildings, faculty lines, and prestige to act on it.

 Schwarzman's philanthropy helped provide all four.